Sundrew2013/DATA-ANALYSIS-PROJECT-ON-EXCEL/README.md

 To create space in between words, I use find and replace option, however you can use other options of your choice.

+At this point, I copied all the require columns for the analysis into another sheet.

 ### ANALYSIS TASKS